 However, at Whiston Junior and Infant School we see English teaching as something that must be, and is, embedded across all lessons and activities across the day.
 From speaking clearly and articulately to lunchtime staff, to writing at length as part of a history topic, the development of key literacy skills are of paramount importance to our school curriculum.

 There is also an emphasis on giving children the technical knowledge and language through which they can discuss and improve their work, helping them to become reflective and proactive learners.
 They are explicitly taught grammar terminology and spelling rules, and we have a strong emphasis on the home-school link to support spelling development.

 Home reading logs are used to record how often children are reading at home; these are used by all children who are learning basic reading skills.
-As children become more competent and independent readers, they are moved on to using journals to develop their higher order reading skills.

 In the teaching of spelling and phonics, we aim to establish consistent practice, progression and continuity throughout the school.

 High quality phonics sessions are taught daily in Reception and Key Stage 1 classes, enhanced by a multi-sensory teaching approach, taking account of different learning styles including visual, auditory and kinaesthetic.
 These lessons are based on Letters and Sounds programme. for further information on phonics go to the Y1 Phonics tab.